MChiragV/MChiragV/README.md

 # Hi there 👋 I'm Chirag M V 😁
 - 🎓 Second year ECE student at IIIT Bangalore.

-- 🔬 Currently learning about Arduino and IoT.
+- 🔬 Currently learning about Arduino, IoT and DSP.

 - 📫 How to reach me: via Linkedin, but preferred in-person.